quirozcj/monococcum_introgressions/README.md

-# analysis to detect Triticum monococcum into domesticated hexaploid wheat.
+# Analysis to detect Triticum monococcum into domesticated hexaploid wheat.